arunabhg/amazon-clone/README.md

 # Introduction

-This is a clone of e-commerce site Amazon.
-Here customers can view different products, their prices, ratings and add, delete items to cart.
+This is a clone of a popular e-commerce site.
+Here customers can view different products, product details and add, delete items to cart.

 - The products, their ratings and prices are picked up using a mock API.